8 Great Things to Do in Waikanae

 On Wellington’s coastal district of the Kapiti Coast, Waikanae is deemed the “garden and bird capital” of the Kapiti Coast.
-This small town boasts a fine balance of nature activities, such as bush walks and wildlife reserves, and culture with galleries, museums and a spectacular cafe culture.
-If you are in the are around the end of January, don’t miss the Waikanae Lions Super Garden Trail where the most beautiful private gardens open their gates to the public for this must-visit event!
+This small town boasts a fine balance of nature activities, such as bush walks and wildlife reserves, and culture with galleries, museums and spectacular cafe culture.
+If you are in the area around the end of January, don’t miss the Waikanae Lions Super Garden Trail where the most beautiful private gardens open their gates to the public for this must-visit event!
 However, if you are visiting Waikanae during other times of the year, check out the list below of the top things to do in Waikanae for plenty of activities to keep you busy!

 While the list below shows all the best things to do in the town of Waikanae, be sure to explore further afield by using our tips in our 10 Must-Dos on the Kapiti Coast and Kapiti Coast – Guide for Backpackers.

 Head to the hills behind the town of Waikanae for walks and epic views from 500m high.
 The Hemi Matenga Memorial Park Scenic Reserve holds the most extensive area of kohekohe forest left in New Zealand making the bush walks a must-do!
 The Kohekohe bushwalk can be done in 30 minutes, while the Parata track leads to an awesome lookout with views overlooking the Kapiti Coast.
 Combine it with the Te Au Loop for a 3-hour hiking experience.

 Location: Accessed via Tui Crescent.

 2. Check out the Mahara Gallery